-&lt;sup>15 See Bäckström (1997) and Ingves and Lind (1996) for a discussion of Swedish experiences and Koskenkylä (2000) and Sandal (2004) for comparisons of Nordic practices.
+&lt;sup>15 See Ingves and Lind (1996) for a discussion of Swedish experiences and Koskenkylä (2000) and Sandal (2004) for comparisons of Nordic practices.

-&lt;sup>16 Or multi-partisan support if there many major political parties in a country.
+&lt;sup>16 Support should obviously be multi-partisan if there are many major political parties in a country.